deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_21_0.png)

-> 🔼 The figure shows the 32 training objects and 16 testing objects used for the Unplug Charger task in the experiment.
+> 🔼 The figure shows the 32 training and 16 testing objects used in the Unplug Charger task, which includes various chargers and power strips.
 > <details>
 > <summary>read the caption</summary>
 > Figure 16: Objects for Unplug Charger.
 All of our experiments include a total of 32 training chargers and power strips, as well as 16 unseen testing chargers and power strips.